bushlab-ucl/ChaoticGraphs/README.md

 `ChaoticNetworks` is a Rust package designed for advanced graph modeling and simulations.
 This library leverages `Grothendieck topologies` and `sheaf theory` to provide a robust framework for analyzing and understanding complex networks such as `Hopfield networks` and `chip-firing models`.

 ## Features
-- Modular design with customizable sheaf conditions.
+- Modular design and support for a range of Grothendieck Topologies.
 - Integration with sheaf theory for consistency and advanced analysis.
 - Flexible simulation framework for Hopfield networks and chip-firing systems.
 - Rust implementation (potential for future Python bindings).